varenick/tdl_course_mipt/README.md

 This is a GitHub page of Theories of Deep Learning course held by Neural Networks and Deep Learning Lab., MIPT.
 The working language of this course is Russian.

+Lectures slides and homework assignments will be placed in this repo.

 Location: Moscow Institute of Physics and Technology, Phystech.Bio building, room *TBA*

-This course starts at the second week of February, 2019.
+This course starts at the second week of February, 2019 (after 12-th of February).
 Exact start date will be announced later.

 Further announcements will be in our Telegram chat: https://t.me/joinchat/D_ljjxJHIrD8IuFvfqVLPw